 Exemption from Withholding

 The “Exempt” option on the W-4 form is intended for use by people who owed no taxes the previous year and expect to owe none in the current year.
-Claiming exempt will prevent taxes from being withheld from a person’s wages or salary.
-People who work only part of a year, or who have widely fluctuating wages, may may have to claim a higher number of allowances or claim exempt in order to prevent over-withholding.
-(See IRS Publication 505-Tax Withholding and Estimated Tax, page 5) http://www.irs.gov/pub/irs-pdf/p505.pdf Generally individuals should choose to file exempt only if they meet the criteria noted on the W-4 form.
-The IRS may be able to prove easily that money was owed “the previous year” thus opening up the possibility of a charge for perjury for filing a “false or fraudulent” W-4 form.
+Claiming exempt will prevent income taxes from being withheld from a person’s wages or salary.
+People who work only part of a year, or who have widely fluctuating wages, may have to claim a higher number of deductions or claim exempt in order to prevent over-withholding.
+(See IRS Publication 505-Tax Withholding and Estimated Tax www.irs.gov/pub/irs-pdf/p505.pdf).
+Generally, individuals should choose to file exempt only if they meet the criteria noted on the W-4 form.
+The IRS may easily be able to prove that money was owed “the previous year,” thus opening up the possibility of a charge for perjury for filing a “false or fraudulent” W-4 form.
 To file an “Exempt” W-4 form, write “Exempt” on Form W-4 in the space below box 4(c)—there is no special box to write exempt as with the old form.

 IRS and Employers’ Power to Reject a W-4

-Before April 14, 2005, employers were required to send the IRS any W-4 claiming over 10 allowances or claiming exempt if the person was making more than $200 per week.
-The IRS dropped that requirement and stepped up its compliance efforts.
-They use information reported on W-2 statements sent to the IRS at the end of each year by employers matched with taxpayer returns to locate problem W-4s.
+War tax resisters should be aware that the IRS uses information reported on W-2 statements sent to the IRS at the end of each year by employers and matched with taxpayer returns to locate problem W-4s.
 If the IRS sends a written notice to an employer asking to see an employee’s W-4, the employer is required to submit it to the IRS.

-When the IRS suspects there is a serious under-withholding problem, they will notify the employer with a “lock-in” letter to withhold income tax from that employee at a more appropriate rate and with a maximum number of allowances stated.
-If a lock-in letter is received, the employee will be given a date by which to appeal or verify their allowances to the IRS.
-If the claim is not defended to the satisfaction of the IRS, the employer must begin withholding according to the IRS‘s lock-in letter or face penalties.
+When the IRS suspects there is a serious under-withholding problem, they may notify the employer with a “lock-in” letter to withhold income tax from that employee at a higher rate and with the minimum number of permissible deductions stated.
+If a lock-in letter is received, the employee will be given a date by which to appeal or verify their deductions to the IRS.
+If the claim is not defended to the satisfaction of the IRS, the employ-er must withhold according to the IRS’s lock-in letter or face penalties.
 At this point an employee cannot submit a new W-4 to their employer, but must send it to the IRS for approval.
 An employer cannot decrease withholding for that individual unless notified by the IRS.
 If the employee has left the job when a lock-in letter is received, no action by the employer is required.
-The lock-in letter stands for 12 months, so if the individual returns to the job within 12 months the employer must withhold according to the lock-in letter.
+The lock-in letter stands for 12 months, so if the individual re-turns to the job within 12 months the employer must withhold according to the lock-in letter.

 Legal Consequences of W-4 Resistance

-The IRS may assess a $500 civil penalty for a false W-4 if they decide excessive allowances have been claimed.
-A W-4 claiming excessive allowances is not subject to the civil penalty for filing a “frivolous tax return.”
+The IRS may assess a $500 civil penalty for a false W-4 if they decide excessive deductions have been claimed.
 If the $500 false W-4 penalty is wrongly imposed, this can be challenged by seeking an “abatement” of the penalty through the “W-4 Coordinator” at the IRS Service Center.
+A W-4 claiming excessive deductions is not subject to the civil penalty for filing a “frivolous tax return.”

 Currently, the IRS relies on tightened rules and monitoring W-2 forms (end-year reporting) against W-4 claims as the main enforcement tools.
 Despite requests for notification to war tax resistance counselors, there is little data to show how often the IRS sends a lock-in letter or orders employers to withhold at the highest possible rate from the paychecks of war tax resisters.
 Likewise, there is no indication that the $500 civil penalty has been levied on a war tax resister in recent years.

-If a lock-in letter is received by your employer, unless you work for a very sympathetic business or organization (See Practical #6), your options are quite limited.
-Arguing for added allowances must be based on allowances according to IRS determination.
+If a lock-in letter is received by your employer, unless you work for a very sympathetic business or organization (See Practical #6, Organizational War Tax Resistance), your options are quite limited.
+Arguing for added deductions must be based on deductions according to IRS determination.
 Lowering your salary would decrease the amount of taxes withheld.
-Quitting the job resolves the situation but may complicate things in other ways.
+Quitting the job resolves the situation, but may not be practical for every resister.
 The lock-in letter is held by the employer for 12 months and would become active if you return to the same job in that time.

 Dealing with Employers

-Employees are not required by law to explain their allowances to employers.
-Many people are very anxious about how a new employer will react if they claim so many allowances, or how an old employer will react if they increase the number of allowances they claim.
-Experience has shown that a firm, polite attitude in response to an employer’s questions helps assert personal responsibility for ones claim and satisfies the employer.
-Such replies as, “This is the number of allowances I believe I am entitled to,” “This is my personal tax situation,” or “This is the number of allowances I have been advised to claim,” may satisfy an employer.
+Employees are not required by law to explain their deductions to employers.
+Many people are very anxious about how a new employer will react if they claim significant deductions, or how an old employer will react if they increase the number of deductions they claim.
+Experience has shown that a firm, polite attitude in response to an employer’s questions helps assert personal responsibility for one’s claim and satisfies the employer.
+Such replies as, “This is the number of deductions I believe I am entitled to,” “This is my personal tax situation,” or “This is the deduction I have been advised to claim,” may satisfy an employer.
 If an employer balks or persists in asking for further explanation, a simple repetition of the same or slightly varied responses usually gets the message across that this is a personal, private matter and that no further explanation will be offered.

 The Issue of Truthfulness